chuckb/alchitry-au-fusesoc/README.md

 - Using [Cocotb], [pygame], and [ghdl] to build an interactive test bench.

+- Using GTKWave to view wave forms from ghdl simulation.

 ## Prerequisites
 - Tested on Linux ([Lubuntu] guest on Windows 10 host via [Virtualbox] to be specific)
 - Alchitry [command-line loader] (you must build the binary)